joekrill/macadam/README.md

 ## About

-SaaS Starter is a full stack software-as-a-service application meant to serve as a complete, exemplary starting point for new SaaS-type projects.
+Macadam is a full stack software-as-a-service application meant to serve as a complete, exemplary starting point for new SaaS-type projects.

 ## Getting started